 Throughout 2020, CPT is offering 1-to-1 professional advice sessions for contemporary theatre practitioners.
 These surgeries are free, and allocated on a first-come, first-served basis.
 Be it producing or finance, programming or dramaturgy, fundraising or business planning – we’ve got the specialists to share their expertise.

 A number of 30-minute surgery slots with different practitioners are available.
 See below for more information on who you can speak to and what they specialise in.
-New slots will be made available every two weeks with more practitioners being added over the coming days.
+New slots will be made available every two weeks with more practitioners stepping in to offer their time.

 If there are no times available it means that they are fully booked – but fear not!
-More times will be added soon and we’ll make sure to announce it on our social media when they do.
+More times will be added soon – and we’ll make sure to announce it on our social media when that happens.

 Kaya joined Camden People’s Theatre as Executive Director and joint CEO in 2018.
 Prior to this she worked as a senior producer for China Plate Theatre where she developed and toured work with artists including Chris Thorpe, Caroline Horton, Inspector Sands and Ben Wright.
 Kaya is also a trustee for Marlborough Productions in Brighton and a voluntary director for interactive children’s theatre company, One Tenth Human.